rushidaoyhs/HumanoidStandup-v1-rl/README.md

 then this method will adjust parameters theta and v.

-* Gradually sigma should decrease to zero as learning becomes optimal.
 * mu is converging to the optimal control.
+* sigma should decrease to zero as learning becomes optimal.
-* the algorithm is novel in that it allows large exploration in the beginning.
+* the algorithm is novel in that it allows large exploration in the beginning, and decrease exploration gradually as it becomes more confident.

-## Natural Actor-Critic